-Autism is considered a developmental disability and in October 2009, a report from the U.S. Department of Health and Human Services, placed the diagnosis rate at 1 out of every 91 children — 1% of American children today.
+Autism is considered a developmental disability.
+As of late 2017, the Centers for Disease Control and Prevention (CDC) estimated that 1 in 68 children in the U.S. had autism.
+The diagnosis rates keep on rising.
+For example, in October 2009, when a report published by the U.S. Department of Health and Human Services, placed the diagnosis rate at 1 out of every 91 children.

 Autism is a diagnosis shared by babies, children and adults who may all act and look different, but who have challenges in the same three areas : communication, social interactions, and imaginative play or thought.
 A diagnosis is made by observing the behavioral characteristics in those areas.
 As there are no physical characteristics that are shared by those in the spectrum, and there is a wide range of abilities and disabilities – it is not always easy to identify.

 A diagnosis of an autism spectrum disorder is based on criteria set forth in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
-The DSM is used in the United States and by clinicians, researchers, psychiatric drug regulation agencies, health insurance companies, pharmaceutical companies and policy makers.
-As of November 2009, it is in it’s fourth edition (DSM IV).
-In 2012 the fifth edition, or DSM V, will be published, and may or may not include changes to the diagnostic criteria for an autism
+In 2012 the fifth edition, or DSM V, was published and included changes to the diagnostic criteria for autism.

 Autism is considered a spectrum disorder because of the variations of autism that exist from the non-verbal, less functionally-able child with classic autism; to the very verbal, academically-gifted child with Asperger’s Syndrome and every variation in-between.
 Many parents also describe medical problems (ie, gastro-intestinal and immune system issues) and/ or sensory processing challenges.